FRACTIONAL CRO · MARYLAND-BASED, NATIONWIDE · $0→$200M

 3.2 Address Risk Proactively

-This is the behavior most reps avoid because it feels self-defeating: bring up the risks of buying from you BEFORE the buyer does.
-Winners proactively name the implementation risk, the change-management risk, the integration risk, and then walk through the mitigation plan.
-Schultz and Doerr's data: buyers rated proactive risk-handling as the #1 trust-building behavior across all 42 measured behaviors.
+This is the behavior most reps avoid because it feels self-defeating: raise the risks of buying from you before the buyer does.
+Winners proactively name the implementation risk, the change-management risk, and the integration risk — then walk through the mitigation plan.
+In the book's account, proactive risk-handling registers as one of the strongest trust-building moves a seller can make.
+The Second-Place rep waits for procurement to surface those risks in week six and gets caught flat-footed.

 3.3 The 3 Convince Behaviors